 Claims get complicated when you are driving a car that is struck by a rideshare driver.
 Different services handle this situation differently, so you’ll want to contact both the service, your insurance, and your attorney as soon as possible.

-If you or a loved one are involved in any type of automotive accident, call BJE Law, P. A. as soon as possible.
+If you or a loved one are involved in any type of automotive accident, call Esposito Law Firm, P. A. as soon as possible.
 We will fight diligently for the legal compensation you deserve.